DISSC-yale/docs/docs/hpc/quick_start.md

-# YCRC cluster quick start with access controls
+# YCRC cluster quick start

 This document outlines the process for setting up an account, accessing data, transferring files, and working on the Yale high-performance computing (HPC) clusters.

 Please review the Yale Center for Research Computing (YCRC) [policies and best practices](https://docs.ycrc.yale.edu/clusters-at-yale/access/accounts/).

+-

 ## Requesting a YCRC Account